-And, if you like to read anyway, your search for the perfect (and suitable!) side hustle is over.
+And, if you like to read anyway, your search for the perfect (and suitable!) work from home job is over.
 I can see us dance like these

 Do I have the abilities to start proofreading from home and earn a full-time income?

-There are several questions around proofreading from home and side hustles in general.
+There are several questions around proofreading from home in general.

 Note – This post may contain affiliate links to products I trust.
 This means if you make a purchase using the links I may receive a small commission at no extra cost to you.
 Thank you for your support!

 So are you ready?

-If you are, start learning the tricks of the trade, be sure to check out this free 45 minute workshop that will tell you a lot about being a successful proofreader.
+If you are, start learning the tricks of the trade, be sure to check out this 45 minutes video training that will tell you a lot about being a successful proofreader.
 This is your step towards being profitable!

 #1 What is proofreading work, after all?